bolajidevops/my-pipeline-job/Readme.md

 ![alt text](images/secuirity-group.png)

-The content of the html file can now be accessed on web browser using url below.
+The content of the html file can now be accessed on web browser using the url below.

 `http://13.53.172.242:8081/`